 I never presume to know the heart of any man.
 But I’m reasonably convinced that most who invoked this “I agree with what he says; I just don’t approve of his methods” position, did so more to excuse their own personal responsibility in an eminently worthy cause than genuinely to fault the “methods” of one man who did have the courage and character to take it up.

 And I certainly don’t know the heart of the university president mentioned above.
 Nor those of other contemporary priests at large who felt constrained to approve Leonard Feeney’s doctrinal defense soto voce, while disparaging the man himself as not being enough a saint to defend it worthily.
 But one has to wonder, first, how a priest in Canada or elsewhere could fairly assess the sanctity, or its lack, in a Boston priest whose manner and methods had to be known mainly from public news sources.
 (As to the reliability of such news sources, a wag once said: “I wouldn’t even believe the page numbers in Life magazine unless I counted them myself!”
-Skepticism of this sort isn’t entirely undue, considering that Whittaker Chambers testified to being a high-level member of the Communist party during almost the same era, while serving as an editor of Time magazine.)
+Skepticism of this sort isn’t entirely undue, considering that Whittaker Chambers testified to having been a high-level member of the Communist party during almost the same era.
+A year after he left the party in 1938 he was hired by Time magazine as an editor.